Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Methodology

 \subsection{Threat Model}

-We first define the threat model we use to assess the robustness of CSI-based ML models.
-We assume an adversary capable of compromising the platform at the point where processed CSI features are passed to the model, i.e., after raw CSI extraction but before inference.
-This aligns with integrity-focused attacks, where the attacker’s objective is to induce misclassification by manipulating the model’s inputs.
-Although prior work has explored threats at the physical or network layers -- using RF signal injection or packet manipulation -- we focus on this model-level access because it represents the strongest and most general capability: full control over the inputs that drive the decision-making model.
-This allows us to characterize the upper bound on the damage an adversary can inflict.
+Our threat model focuses on the edge ML devices where CSI data is processed.
+In practice, an adversary can compromise these systems via two primary vectors: injecting malicious OTA RF signals or exploiting the edge hardware itself (e.g., via OS-level malware or hardware Trojans).
+Because the receiver's PHY processing---including Automatic Gain Control (AGC) and synchronization---is highly non-differentiable, calculating a worst-case OTA attack via classical optimization is mathematically intractable.
+We therefore model the impact of either vector directly in the digital domain: specifically, after CSI extraction but before ML inference.
+This approach establishes a strict mathematical upper bound for adversarial disruption.
+To attempt to bridge the gap between this theoretical bound and physical reality, we enforce constraints on the digital perturbations as a mathematical proxy for the wireless channel and receiver filters, ensuring the resulting attacks resemble realizable interference.

-As seen in Figure \ref{fig:threat_model}, the system is comprised of four distinct parties: a transmitter (\emph{Tx}), a receiver (\emph{Rx}), a sensing target/human (\emph{Bob}), and an adversary (\emph{Eve}).
-Eve is assumed to be co-located with the model platform (\emph{Px}).
-However, since we are evaluating algorithmic robustness, the relative positions of these parties are not relevant -- Tx, Rx and Bob may be in different rooms or in the same one.
-We assume that Eve wishes to disrupt/deny sensing by causing targeted/untargeted misclassification of the legitimate ML model, whilst minimizing the likelihood of detection by crafting perturbations that satisfy the physical constraints of real Wi-Fi signals and therefore resemble normal transmissions.
+As illustrated in Figure \ref{fig:threat_model}, the system comprises a transmitter (\emph{Tx}), a receiver (\emph{Rx}), a sensing target (\emph{Bob}), and an adversary (\emph{Eve}).
+We assume Eve is co-located with the edge platform (\emph{Px}) and seeks to induce misclassification while remaining stealthy.
+Stealth is achieved by crafting perturbations that satisfy fundamental physical constraints of real Wi-Fi signals, thereby mimicking legitimate transmissions.
+As our framework evaluates algorithmic robustness directly on the digital CSI arrays, the attack generation remains agnostic to the physical geometry of the sensing environment.